cnu4/vue-codemirror-lite/README.md

 ## Lightweight

 By default (to optimise bundle size) all modes and addons are not included.
-To enable them, see [Using Language Modes](#Using Language Modes and Addons).
+To enable them, see [Using Language Modes and Addons](#using-language-modes-and-addons).

 ## Demo